About Lake Anna

 Bluegill is another forage fish that is also pursued by some anglers.
 Their numbers remain constant but they really don't get much bigger than 12".
 I have caught one-pound bluegill and shellcracker (red ear sunfish) with my fly fishing clients, but rarley do I see anyone else going after these panfish.

 Unfortunately due to hydrology restrictions, striped bass and walleye could not sustain themselves in Lake Anna without annual stockings.
-Over 100,000 striper are stocked annually as are between 40-90,000 walleyes.
+Walleye stocking has been discontinued for over 10 years now.
+Striper stockings have been halved and hybrid striper added to make up for the difference.

-Despite the predictions of the biologists, Anna has and is still producing stripers over 20 pounds.
-The guide service has produced several 20-pounders over the past three years and two dozen fish over 17 pounds.
+Despite the predictions of the biologists, Anna has and is still producing the occasional stripers over 20 pounds.
+The guide service has produced several 20-pounders in the past and two dozen fish over 17 pounds.